 August 2007 - Onwards

 In August 2007 I had the opportunity to work at Bentley Motors and join a small team of designers and engineers working on the Bentley Continental Supersports.
 Over the next half year I developed and surfaced the exterior design of the Supersports in Autostudio from the clay model scan data and packaging information.
-I saw all exterior panels through to 'A' class data and also developed the wheel design for production.
+I saw all exterior panels through to 'A' class data.

 Volvo Car Corporation